jebofponderworthy/windows-tools/README.md

 Over time, Windows accumulates 'ghost devices', devices which can show up in Device Manager as transparent because they aren't actually there, but things are set up if they are plugged in again.
 This applies to anything and everything, including motherboard device objects replaced during driver updates, VSS items, USB sticks inserted and removed, really anything at all.
 This contributes greatly to slowdown of an old OS install image.
 And removeGhosts removes them all.
 This is not Ponderworthy code, but it's great stuff.
 We run our own fork of it just in case.

-## TweakNTFS: Tweak NTFS for Performance and Reliability
+## TweakDrives: Tweak NTFS for Performance and Reliability

 FSUTIL is a Windows command with amazing abilities.
 In [TweakNTFS](https://raw.githubusercontent.com/jebofponderworthy/windows-tools/master/tools/TweakNTFS.ps1) we have it used programmatically within PowerShell to produce a fairly well-balanced approach, performance increase with reliability increase too, for all NTFS volumes currently mounted.